Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Construction of importance sampling weights and training data

+Thus, for fixed $t$, the change of variables is performed with respect to $L$, and $z = ct + vx$.
 As a consequence, the density $\mathcal{R}^L(c,v;\cdot) $ of $R^L_{c,v}$ admits the representation (\ref{densRL}).
 Here the Jacobian factor $\frac{1}{|v|}$ appears because: The continuous variable being transformed is $L$.
 The variable $J$ acts only as a parameter in the conditional law.
 The change of variables is therefore performed in the $L$-direction.
 The difference between the factors $\frac{1}{|c|}$ in the one-dimensional case and $\frac{1}{|v|}$ in the two-dimensional case reflects the fact that: In one dimension, the continuous randomness comes from the hitting time $J$.
 In two dimensions, the continuous randomness comes from the spatial increment $L$. \end{remark}

 Factoring out the common direction $(1,a)^{\!\top}$ gives

 for $j=m,\ldots, 1$.
 Then, the standard trick (for $c=c^{(1)}_{\mathbf{o}_j}$ and $v=v^{(1)}_{\mathbf{o}_j}$)

 yields $\text{Law}~R^L_{c^{(1)}(\mathbf{o}_{j}),v^{(1)}(\mathbf{o}_{j})}<< \mu_{K}$ for every $\mu_{K} \in \mathcal{M}_K$ with a Radon-Nikodym derivative $q$.
 In order to shorten notation, we set